Raindancing: Critical reception

-American magazine Cash Box commented: "Moyet's disarmingly plaintive vocals haunt this inviting Jimmy Iovine production."
-Barry Walters of Spin wrote: "Enter the American mega-mainstream FM guru Jimmy Iovine to tip the scales on her new Raindancing.
-Gone for most part are the R&B grooves.
-Although synths still rule, there's nothing remotely Yaz-tech about them.
-Even when funk occasionally surfaces, as on 'You Got Me Wrong,' it's hammered out with an American rock drum sound that's pure MTV.
-There's a tangible effort to push Moyet into the 'til Tuesday camp of semisweet pop, especially on 'Weak in the Presence of Beauty'.
-But most of the originals triumph through Moyet's intimate presence, both as an intelligent songwriter and an anguised voice one never tires of."
-Musician stated: "Unlike its synth-smart predecessor, Raindancing lacks the instant appeal of Swain & Jolley's intellectualized dance music.
-But though the performances here take a bit more patience to appreciate, they're no less rewarding; if anything, Moyet's interpretive gifts have grown, and Jimmy Iovine's understated production takes pains not to get in the way.
-Which is why the likes of 'Sleep Like Breathing' or 'Weak in the Presence of Beauty' hold such lasting allure."
+In the US, Cashbox stated that Moyet's "disarmingly plaintive vocals haunt this inviting Jimmy Iovine production".
+Billboard believed that the album, "laced with a high-gloss sheen by Iovine", "may produce the knockout for her".
+Barry Walters of Spin noted how the involvement of "mega-mainstream FM guru" Jimmy Iovine had pushed Moyet into the "'Til Tuesday camp of semisweet pop", but added that "most of the originals triumph through Moyet's intimate presence, both as an intelligent songwriter and an anguished voice one never tires of".
+Musician believed Raindancing "lacks the instant appeal of Swain & Jolley's intellectualized dance music", but added, "Though the performances here take a bit more patience to appreciate, they're no less rewarding; if anything, Moyet's interpretive gifts have grown, and Jimmy Iovine's understated production takes pains not to get in the way, which is why the likes of 'Sleep Like Breathing' or 'Weak in the Presence of Beauty' hold such lasting allure."
+Jonathan Butler of People praised Moyet's "captivating voice", but felt that Iovine had "dragged her out of her element and into the treacherous waters of corny pop sentiment" by "mismatch[ing] her with too-fast beats that make Moyet sound frowsy and pedestrian".